Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 `np.nonzero(np.array([a]))`:[^nonzero-deprecated-footnote]

 <!-- TODO: Update this text when NumPy 2.0 is released. -->
-[^nonzero-deprecated-footnote]: Actually, in NumPy 2.0, calling `nonzero()` on
+[^nonzero-deprecated-footnote]: In NumPy 2.0, calling `nonzero()` on a 0-D
-    a 0-D array is deprecated, and in NumPy 2.1 it will result in an error, precisely due to this odd behavior.
+    array is deprecated, and in NumPy 2.1 it will result in an error, precisely due to this odd behavior.